GCSE Results Day 2026: Key Dates & What to Expect

 Teachers can also contact colleges or sixth forms on your behalf if you've narrowly missed entry requirements.
 Many institutions show flexibility, especially if you were only a grade or two away.

-Don't leave school on results day without having this conversation.
-The sooner you seek guidance, the sooner you can form a plan.
+Don't leave school without this conversation.
+The sooner you seek guidance, the sooner you'll have a plan.

 Retaking GCSEs